dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/index.md

 }
 ~~~

 In the code above, we invoke the `startRecordVideo()` and `stopRecordVideo()` methods of Camera to implement the start record and stop record features.
-And show the result messages to our user by override the `onResult()` methods.
+And show the result messages to our user by overriding the `onResult()` methods.

 Lastly, when the video starts recording, we should show the recording time info to our users.
 So let's add the following code to the bottom of `onCreate()` method as follows: